If you want to drive website traffic, you need to know what your target audience is searching for online.

 How to find high-intent keywords for your business

-The best way to find high-intent keywords is to start with the topic of your brand, just like you would do in a keyword research process.
+The best way to find high-intent keywords is to start with the topic of your small business brand, just like you would do in a keyword research process.

-There are three kinds of research you can do to find high-intent keywords:
+There are three kinds of research you can do to find keywords with high purchase intent:

 - Filter by intent in Semrush